samsam-026/arqiva-tech-test/README.md

 - For each contribution show its:
   - Title
   - Description
-  - Start time; displaying the time in the users locale
+  - Start time; displaying the date and time in the users locale
-  - End time; displaying the time in the users locale
+  - End time; displaying the date and time in the users locale
   - Owner (the producer of the contribution)
   - Status; is the contribution `Complete` (in the past), `Active` (currently being aired) or `Scheduled` (in the future)
 - Shows 14 contributions at once